lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 ## Reading the Database log

 Okay, now we're ready to code something in our Mod.
-Let's start with the part that listen for database changes.
+Let's start with the part that listens for database changes.

 Furtunately for us, there is [a Java library](https://github.com/shyiko/mysql-binlog-connector-java) that already does this for us.
 All we need to do is add it to our dependencies in our `build.gradle` file.